-8. The phony petition.
 In tourist enclaves in Paris, young boys and girls, some pretending that they cannot hear or speak, approach with a petition and ask for your signature — and money, French police officials warn.
-The youths may seem to be acting on behalf of associations and foundations but are not.
+The youths may seem to be affiliated with legitimate associations but are not.
 “Their only aim is to get money from you, which will never be transferred to these organizations but instead used to fund illegal organizations and underground networks,” the officials say.

 These aren't small-time crooks

-It’s important to understand that the crooks who prey on tourists may be part of major crime rings.
-Europol, the European Union Agency for Law Enforcement, holds periodic conferences on international pickpocketing gangs and after one in 2019 said that although pickpocketing still is sometimes considered petty crime, “highly professional groups” often are to blame and they can reap millions from the illegal activity.
+Criminals preying on tourists may be part of major crime rings.
+Europol, the European Union Agency for Law Enforcement, has said that although pickpocketing still is sometimes considered petty crime, “highly professional groups” often are to blame and can reap millions from the illegal activity.

-Ringleaders bankroll luxury lifestyles for themselves, but many pickpockets, among them children, are “exploited foot soldiers” and may be the victims of human trafficking, Europol said.
+Ringleaders bankroll luxury lifestyles for themselves, but many pickpockets, some children, are “exploited foot soldiers.”

 Before you travel

-- Alert your credit card company to set up fraud protections, such as limits on charges to your account from the same location on the same day.
+- Alert your credit card company to set up fraud protections, such as a daily limit on charges to your account from the same location on the same day.